+The history of Mauritius is a very interesting one, how an independent country came to existence from nothing and after multiple attempts to colonise it.
 The State of Mauritius consists of the islands of Mauritius, Rodrigues and Outer Islands namely Agalega (Cargados Carajos), St Brandon, Tromelin and Diego Garcia.
 Mauritius itself has a total area of 1860 sq. km and lies 800 km east of Madagascar.
 Rodrigues with an area of 109 sq.km is situated some 650 km to the north-east of Mauritius.

 The island of Mauritius was visited by the Arabs, as all the other islands of the western indian ocean appeared on their maps.
 Unfortunately, they left no trace on the island.
 In the 16th cetury, Mauritius was visited by the Portuguese.
 The first settlement in Mauritius, however, was made by the Dutch who landed in Mauritius in September 1598.
 The island was named after Maurist Van Nassau.
 After twa abortive attempts at settlement, the Dutch left the island in 1710.
 During their stay they introduced sugar cane cultivation, the deer and were engaged in the lumbering of ebony trees.
 They withnessed the extermination of the Dodo bird.